- Browse the conference topics to see list of online conferences under each area, or view the Call PDF.

 - Present at the scheduled time

-- Obtain funding for registration fees, travel, and accommodations, independent of SPIE, through their sponsoring organizations
+- Obtain funding for registration fees, travel, and accommodations, independent of SPIE, through their sponsoring organizations.

 - Ensure that all clearances, including government and company clearance, have been obtained to present and publish.
 If you are a DoD contractor in the USA, allow at least 60 days for clearance.

-Review and program placement
+Review and programme placement

-- To ensure a high-quality conference, all submissions will be assessed by the Conference Chair/Editor for technical merit and suitability of content.
+- To ensure a high-quality conference, all submissions will be assessed by the conference chair/editor for technical merit and suitability of content.

-- Conference Chairs/Editors reserve the right to reject for presentation any paper that does not meet content or presentation expectations.
+- Conference chairs/editors reserve the right to reject for presentation any paper that does not meet content or presentation expectations.

-- Final placement in an oral or poster session is subject to Chairs discretion.
+- Final placement in an oral or poster session is subject to chairs' discretion.

 Publication of Proceedings in the SPIE Digital Library

-- Conference Chairs/Editors may require manuscript revision before approving publication and reserve the right to reject for publication any paper that does not meet acceptable standards for a scientific publication.
+- Conference chairs/editors may require manuscript revision before approving publication and reserve the right to reject for publication any paper that does not meet acceptable standards for a scientific publication.

-- Conference Chair/Editor decisions on whether to allow publication of a manuscript are final.
+- Conference chair/editor decisions on whether to allow publication of a manuscript are final.